fergal92/pp5-ecommerce/README.md

 ### Future Improvements
 - Add the ability to edit full name and username in the my profile form
 - Integrate the ratings functionality with the review feature
+- Add sizes to all products that can be sold in sizes and to add a stock counting feature
+- Add CRUD functionality for reviews.
+As of now reviews cannot be edited or deleted
+- Add defensive programming to ask users if they are sure threy want to delete or edit

 ## Credits